-I opened my mouth . . .
 I couldn't sing.
 The words were gone, gone as completely as though I had never known them.
-The music was rushing on past me, but I could only stand there, my mind emptied of everything but a stinging terror and a frightful urgency.
+The music was rushing on past me, but I could only stond them. only stand there, my mind emptied of everything but a stinging terror and a frightful urgency.